Call Today! 888-234-8376

 Disability income insurance pays a monthly income benefit if you are disabled due to a sickness or injury.
 Disability insurance is primarily concerned with income replacement.
 You can buy both short-term disability insurance and long-term disability insurance.
 If you are totally or partially disabled as defined in the policy, the insurer will pay you a monthly income benefit for the duration of the benefit period, after the elimination period has ended.

 Critical Illness vs Long-Term Care Insurance

-The main difference between critical illness insurance and long-term care insurance is that with CI insurance, you have to have a qualifying critical illness.
-With LTC insurance, you have to be diagnosed with a chronic illness, defined by being unable to do 2 of 6 activities of daily living or having a severe cognitive impairment.
+The main difference between critical illness insurance and long-term care insurance is that with critical illness insurance, you have to have a qualifying critical illness.
+With long-term care insurance, you have to be diagnosed with a chronic illness, defined by being unable to do 2 of 6 activities of daily living or having severe cognitive impairment.

 Do you have a critical illness plan?
 If you are interested in critical illness insurance quotes, our agents are standing by ready to provide you with customized quotes based on your specific need, health and lifestyle.
 We are not bound to any specific company and can shop from the different carriers we represent to find you the best policy based on your specific criteria.